mattconsto/billygoatsgruff/DIALOGUE.md

 NARATE	The little billy-goat ventured into the herd.
 Ready to approach one, in search of adventure.
 	MIDDLE	What's that little goat?
 		LITTLE	Last night I dreamed of a field, on a hill, with a bridge.
 We should find it.
 			MIDDLE	Adventure you say, that sounds grand.
-I'll follow you billy-goat across these lands.
+I'll follow you billy-goat, across these lands.
 		LITTLE	I want to leave, I'm bored of this place.
-			MIDDLE	Not right now can't you see, I'm as busy as can be!
+			MIDDLE	Not right now, can't you see, I'm as busy, as can be!
 	BIG	What's wrong pipsqueak?
 		LITTLE	I dreamed of leaving this place, gaining my freedom, in a wide open space.
 			BIG	Greener fields, wide open space?
 I'll follow you pipsqueak.